Leverage Strategies Compared

 Our specialization and approach

-Infinite Wealth Builder specializes in LIFT (internal leverage) because:
+Infinite Wealth Builder specializes in LIFT (cascade leverage) because:

 - Client control: You're not dependent on bank decisions